poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 mobilenet_ssd

+-**02/08/19 :Pooja:** Interest form for the Project Showcase Challenge submitted.

 -**03/08/19 :Sreekanth:** Completed implementation of crowd counting and tracking using deepsort and YOLO.
 Recommendation for improvement required in FPS noted(current rate:8-10 FPS).

 Pull request for code merged in the 'Contributions' folder.